Taourirt, Morocco

 The town is important as a transport link: the main east-west railway from Casablanca - Rabat - Fez in the west to Oujda in the east runs through Taourirt.
 Also bus lines running from several cities in the Nador province (including the city of Nador) make a stop in the town.

 The new branch line of the Moroccan railways running from Taourirt to Nador opened in 2009.
 This line runs alongside the existing road, through the mountains, to Nador.

 Taourirt is also known because of its ancient Kasbah.
+The name of the City means hill in Tamazight.